velvia/filo/README.md

 ### Converting rows to Filo columnar chunks

 Please see `RowToColumnBuilder` and the `RowToColumnBuilderTest` for an example.
 There is a convenience function to convert a whole bunch of rows at once.

-Also see `RowExtractorTest` for an example of converting columns back to rows.
+Also see `FiloRowReader` for extracting rows out of a bunch of heterogeneous Filo vectors.
+Both this and the `RowToColumnBuilder` works with `RowReader`s, to facilitate composing rows to and from Filo vectors.

 ### Support for Seq[A] and Seq[Option[A]]